d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

 Note that this method relies on a crucial assumption.
-For this scheme to work, we need that each data point in the tartget (test time)distribution had nonzero probability of occuring at training time.
+For this scheme to work, we need that each data point in the target (test time)distribution had nonzero probability of occurring at training time.
 If we find a point where $q(\mathbf{x}) > 0$ but $p(\mathbf{x}) = 0$,
 then the corresponding importance weight should be infinity.